consistec/fit2013/Readme.md

 We will draw the winner of the [iPad mini Wi-Fi + Cellular 16GB](http://www.apple.com/ipad-mini/overview/) from all working submissions.

-The submission using the most exotic programming language will win an [Amazon gift card amounting 100 Euros](http://www.amazon.de/gp/gc/).
-Furthermore we will reward the best submission (as seen by us) with a [Samsung Galaxy SIII 16GB](http://www.samsung.com/uk/consumer/mobile-devices/smartphones/android/GT-I9300MBDBTU).
+The submission using the most exotic programming language will win an [Amazon gift card amounting 50 Euros](http://www.amazon.de/gp/gc/).
+Furthermore we will reward the best submission (as seen by us) with a [quadcopter assembly set](http://www.der-schweighofer.at/artikel/103593/hb_dji_f450_quadrocopter_artf).

 ## How to participate